AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/home.md

 ---
-title: Guia de ativos como Cloud Service
+title: Guia do Assets as a Cloud Service
 description: Recursos de autoajuda e links de documentação do Adobe Experience Manager Assets as a Cloud Service
 translation-type: tm+mt
-source-git-commit: 181e1f1526726154232f25eac95db05e290756d6
+source-git-commit: ffdecc8439b96b3bfcfd0571304a7917135684ca
 workflow-type: tm+mt
-source-wordcount: '347'
+source-wordcount: '352'
 ht-degree: 89%

 ---

-# Guia de ativos como Cloud Service {#aem-assets-guide}
+# Guia do Assets as a Cloud Service {#aem-assets-guide}

 A seguir estão os recursos de autoajuda do Experience Manager Assets as a Cloud Service.